 supervisor of excavations, suddeny quit his job, deleted his website,

 from paleontology in 2017.
 (In this connection, Fossil Wood

 It is strongly emphasized that the field work of collecting

 cherts differs much from searching for and recovering compression

 fossils in sediment rocks where a hammer is a suitable tool.

 Fossiliferous chert pebbles and boulders should never be hit with

 a hammer.
 Same as agate pebbles and silicified wood, they should be cut

-with special blades, after inspection from outside and choosing a
+with special blades, after inspection from outside and

 suitable cutting plane.
 Luckily, stone cutting with